Why is constrained neural language generation particularly challenging?: Discussion

-In what follows we review the main challenges associated with constrained text generation outlining why these challenges have not been solved yet, and present the most promising research directions to focus on next.
+In what follows we summarize the main challenges for constrained NLG and outline open problems, then we present the most promising research directions in the authors' opinion for advancing the state-of-the-art for safe and reliable constrained NLG.